 Another perk included with the Ink Business Cash Credit Card is an introductory APR offer.
-Cardmembers enjoy introductory 0% APR on purchases for the first 12 months.
+Cardmembers enjoy introductory 0% APR on purchases for the first 12 months, after which the 17.49% - 23.49% (Variable) applies based on your creditworthiness.
 This allows you to make large purchases for your business and pay it off over time without interest charges.
 Keep in mind that you need to make minimum monthly payments or your account switches to the default APR.
 You also need to pay off those purchases during the introductory period, or you’ll end up paying interest.

 The introductory APR offer doesn’t extend to balance transfers.

-Following the introductory period, the Ink Business Cash Credit Card charges a variable Regular APR based on your creditworthiness.
+Following the introductory period, the Ink Business Cash Credit Card charges a 17.49% - 23.49% (Variable) APR based on your creditworthiness.
 APRs fluctuate throughout the year as card issuers adjust rates to the market.
 The variable APR is comparable to other business credit cards.

 Even with business credit cards, your personal credit and credit score matters to credit card issuers.
 You’ll be asked to supply personal information during the application process and subject to a hard credit inquiry.